pythonarcade/arcade/doc/pygame_comparison.rst

          graphics card.
 .. [#f2] When creating a sprite from an image, Pygame will load the image from the disk every time.
 The user must
          cache the image with their own code for better performance.
 Arcade does this automatically.
-.. [#f5] A programmer can achieve a similar result by drawing to a surface, then drawing drawing the surface to the screen.
+.. [#f5] A programmer can achieve a similar result by drawing to a surface, then drawing the surface to the screen.
 .. [#f6] Performance tests done on an Intel Core i7-9700F with GeForce GTX 980 Ti.
 Source code for tests available at
          https://github.com/pythonarcade/performance_tests and more detailed results at
          https://craven-performance-testing.s3-us-west-2.amazonaws.com/index.html